parrotjs/parrotjs/documentation/parrot.notification.md

 ##### .show(&lt;String&gt;, [Object])

-Show the notification.
+Showing the notification.

-You can do it of different ways.
-For example, if you have a previous notification registered only reference the name of the notification:
+You can do it in different ways.
+For example, if you have a previous notification registered, you only need to reference the name of the notification:

 ```coffee
 parrot.notification.show 'sample'
 ```

-Maybe you want to show the notification but first want to add or update any property.
-Just provide the new values:
+You may want to show the notification, but you want to add or update any property first.
+In that case, you just to provide the new values:

 ```coffee
 parrot.notification.show 'sample', icon:'icon.gif'
 ```

-If you prefer show a notification that is not registered you can do it providing the values of the notification:
+If you prefer to show a notification which is not registered, you can do it providing the values of the notification:

 ```coffee
 parrot.notification.show